Dr Frederic Mohs carrying out early research to develop the technique. Our thanks to Wisconsin University for the image.

 They also commented on the ability of Mohs to reduce the size of skin defects after surgery.
 Highlighting the value of Mohs for skin cancers on hands, feet, ankles, shins, nipples, or genitals.

-Part of the overview arises from not seeing Mohs as expensive, when the cost of additional surgery for cancers that are incompletely removed is taken into account, as well as the need to repair larger wounds.
+They often point out that Mohs should not be seen as expensive, when the cost of additional surgery for incompletely removed cancers is taken into account, as well as the need to repair larger wounds.

 That the economics make sense is useful but Skin Care Network specialise in Mohs surgery for the sake of patients and their peace of mind.
 Knowing that a good solution is available goes beyond cost.